 When set to TRUE, the nodes file cannot be overwritten for any reason; qmgr commands to edit nodes will be rejected.

 down\on\error

-down_on_error

-Default TRUE
+TRUE

-Description When set to TRUE, nodes that report an error from their node health check to pbs_server will be marked down and unavailable to run jobs.
+When set to TRUE, pbs\server will mark nodes that report an error from their node health check as down and unavailable to run jobs.
+See Health check on page 227 for more information.